vnsnippets/vnsnippets.github.io/content/about/index.md

 ---
 title: "About"
-description: A little bit about me, a little bit about technology and a lot about having fun 👨‍💻
+description: A little bit of me, a little bit of technology and a lot of fun 👨‍💻
 aliases:
   - about
   - contact